-In general, one argument can be that reducing the time of use reduces the opportunity that the mobile and/or the base stations have to do measurements.
+Also, in general, reducing the time of use reduces the opportunity that the mobile and/or the base stations have to do measurements.
 It will then lead to longer time to complete location estimation.
-Also, the mobile might have moved during this estimation period, so it will reduce the location estimation accuracy.
-But the opponent might also argue that we do not do continuous measurements anyway as the mobile or base station normally try to detect some predefined symbols (such as sync sequence, pilot symbol or training sequence) that is transmitted from the other end.
+Further, the mobile might have moved during this estimation period, so it will reduce the location estimation accuracy.
+An opponent on this argument might argue that we do not do continuous measurements anyway as the mobile or base station normally try to detect some predefined symbols (such as sync sequence, pilot symbol or training sequence) that is transmitted from the other end.
 These symbols do not occur continuously anyway.
+However, the system must be designed to accommodate tens of thousand of location determination per minute per cell, to accommodate the planned for ITS applications, eventually to all vehicles.
+While this is demonstrably feasible with the party terrestrial location as Telesaurus plans.
+As elsewhere discussed in these Comments, Telesaurus generally plans to use GPS and terrestrial multilateration: neither one by itself is sufficient.